WRC Vodafone Rally de Portugal

-- Based at the Exponor exhibition centre in Matosinhos.
+- Based at the Exponor exhibition centre in Matosinhos – the largest in Portugal.
 Plenty of room outdoors for the manufacturer teams, with smaller set-ups accommodated inside.

 TOP 5 moments 2022

 - First held in 1967 and one of the founding events in the inaugural 1973 WRC.